 Examples of digital communication technology in culture and education

-Since the early ’80s, the introduction of digital technologies has provided cultural institutions, educators and exhibition curators with a brand new array of opportunities, techniques and solutions aimed to facilitate the transmission of complex and intellectually-demanding content to the general public.
+Since the early ’80s, the introduction of digital technologies has provided cultural institutions, educators, and exhibition curators with a brand new array of opportunities, techniques, and solutions aimed to facilitate the transmission of complex and intellectually-demanding content to the general public.

-Furthermore, the rapid obsolescence of hardware, man-machine interfaces, digital media technologies, and modalities of digital interaction between people (such as in the liquid word of social media, for example) transformed into a quickly decreasing efficacy in the possibility to engage and stimulate the audience attention, especially that of young people.
+Furthermore, the rapid obsolescence of hardware, man-machine interfaces, digital media technologies, and modalities of digital interaction between people (such as in the liquid world of social media, for example) transformed into a quickly decreasing efficacy in the possibility to engage and stimulate the audience attention, especially that of young people.

 In the last 10 years, a series of new approaches and solutions spread out, based on the efforts of multidisciplinary teams – usually composed of a balanced mix of scholars, educators, communication specialists, designers, and technology professionals –, together with a growing awareness of what cultural dissemination through technology actually means.

-Since the beginning, Inexhibit is paying a particular attention to such matters, especially in fields related to art and technology; we present here a selection of our articles focused on the most innovative and promising digital communication experiments and solutions developed by research teams, museums, and cultural institutions.
+Since the beginning, Inexhibit is paying particular attention to such matters, especially in fields related to art and technology; we present here a selection of our articles focused on the most innovative and promising digital communication experiments and solutions developed by research teams, museums, and cultural institutions.

-Cover image: Addie Wagenknecht, Optimization of Parenthood
+Cover image: Addie Wagenknecht, Optimization of Parenthood, courtesy of CCCB Barcelona.